 Driving in Gibraltar

 If you need to rent a car, you can check AutoEurope or Europcar to compare offers from the major car rental agencies in the region.
 Before deciding, read more about what to expect of driving in Europe.

 As part of the AEU agreement which applies due to Gibraltar’s relationship with Britain, all you need to produce is a valid Form E111 to receive the same treatment as Gibraltarians should you fall ill.
 If you are a UK national, all you require is your passport.

 The Primary Care Centre should be your first port of call unless it’s a serious medical emergency, as they provide free medical and dental treatment, and can also sort out prescriptions.
 However, if more thorough medical assistance is required, St. Bernard’s Hospital is the place to go.

 Health-wise, travelling to Gibraltar is no problem, and no vaccinations are required.

 No visa is required for UK citizens or EU citizens that are in possession of a valid national identity card.
-Here is a list of the countries whose citizens require a visa.
 Travel visas are valid for stays up to 3 months.